juliosong/blog/_posts/2019-08-28-category-theory-notes-5.md

 Normally one wouldn't expect something as clearly defined as commutative diagrams to be confusing, but the notion---or more exactly what's left implicit of it---did confuse me for a while.
 My confusion was, **How can we tell whether two paths are equivalent or not?**

 Initially I had thought two paths sharing the same source and target were equivalent---all roads lead to Rome!
-But soon I realized there must be something wrong in this idea, because if it were true then all parallel arrows would end up being equivalent; in other words, all diagrams would be commutative.
+But soon I realized there must be something wrong with this idea, because if it were true then all parallel arrows would end up being equivalent; in other words, all diagrams would be commutative.
 But if that were the case, why would mathematicians bother coming up with a notion of commutativity at all, let alone cherishing it so much?
 If that were the case, saying a diagram is commutative would be like saying a forest has trees!

 In hindsight, **a major cause of my confusion was that the introductory texts I used only illustrated _commutative_ diagrams but not _noncommutative_ ones,** which gave me the false impression, perhaps subconsciously, that commutativity came for free, or at least at a very low price---as if to make a diagram commute all we needed to do was draw parallel paths between objects.